sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

-The steps class is then only concerned with implementing the functions referenced in the test, basically containing all the **technical implementation**.
+The steps class is then only concerned with the technical implementation.

 The second aim of steps classes is to abstract not only the test code but also **configuration**.
 In order for the test class mostly being concerned with business-facing function calling, also the test setup should go to steps classes.